-Reserve Bank of India issued Guidelines based on the Basel III reforms on capital regulation during May 2012, to the extent applicable to banks operating in India.
+Reserve Bank of India issued guidelines based on the Basel III reforms on capital regulation during May 2012, to the extent applicable to banks operating in India.
 The Basel III capital regulation has been implemented from April 01, 2013 in India in phases and it was decided originally to implement fully as on March 31, 2018.
 RBI issued detailed Guidelines on Composition of Capital Disclosure Requirements on May 28, 2013.
 Another circular on "Implementation of Basel III Capital Regulations in India - Capital Planning" has been issued by RBI on March 27, 2014, in which, the transitional period for full implementation of Basel III Capital Regulations in India is extended upto March 31, 2019, instead of March 31, 2018.
-Another circular on "Prudential Guidelines on Capital Adequacy and Liquidity Standards - Amendments" has been issued by RBI on 31.03.2015.
-The Basel III Capital Regulations have been consolidated in Master Circular - Basel III Capital Regulations vide circular No. DBOD.No.BP.BC.1/21.06.201/2015-16 dated July 1, 2015.
+RBI has issued circular on "Prudential Guidelines on Capital Adequacy and Liquidity Standards -Amendments" on 31.03.2015.
+The Basel III Capital Regulations have been consolidated in Master Circular Basel IIICapital Regulations vide circular No. DBOD.No.BP.BC.1/21.06.201/2015-16 dated July 1, 2015.